tandcsurf/jekyll-now/_posts/2017-10-6-Big-O-in-the-real-world.md

 const uniqueArray = array.from(new Set(a));
 </code></pre>

 The creation of the Set has a time complexity similar to our solution above.
 I'm assuming that array.From has an indexing cost for each element, giving it a time complexity of O(n).
 If the combined operation is O(2n), this still beats the pants off of quadratic time, and is a very clean one-line solution.
-For a quick and concise build, this is a great solution, and the one we went with for the project.
+Since this is quick and concise, we went ahead and stuck with this, making note that it could always be swapped out later.